ecs-hk/ec2-cfengine37/README.md

 * Remember to add a rule to your EC2 Security Group to allow in TCP 5308 from your VPC.

 ## Deploy to CFEngine agent

-As you launch new EC2 instances, use the following in Configure Instance Details -> Advanced Details -> User Data:
+As you launch new EC2 instances, use the following in Configure Instance Details -> Advanced Details -> User Data.

+For EL-based systems (Amazon Linux, RHEL):

 ```
 #!/bin/bash